Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 1. edit the raw document data in the `Knobs` tab
 1. edit the template code to render the data

-## Developing the renderer
+## Developing the Document Renderer

-Now that we have set up the development environment, we can start writing our renderer.
+Now that we have set up the development environment, we can start writing our document renderer.
 We will first define the data structure of our 📜 Certificate of Completion, followed by writing the renderer to render the HTML code corresponding to the data provided.

 ### Update sample document data and type